MOFA: Modular Factorial Design for Hyperparameter Optimization: Introduction

-To save the resource of expert's experience, automated hyperparameter optimization (HPO) \citep{yao2018taking, feurer2015efficient} is proposed to search for optimum hyperparameters such as learning rate, batch size and layers ~\citep{yu2020hyper}.
-Currently, there are two lines of works focusing on HPO (see Appendix \ref{appendix:related_work} for a more detailed review).
-(1) Model-based methods: model-based HPO methods such as Bayesian Optimization \citep{mockus1978application} optimizing hyperparameters by learning a surrogate model (e.g. Gaussian process).
-Although there are many more advantaged approaches such as TPE \citep{bergstra2011algorithms}, SMAC \citep{hutter2011sequential}, Hyperband \citep{li2017hyperband}, BOHB \citep{falkner2018bohb} and Reinforcement Learning (RL) \citep{zoph2016neural}, these methods are highly depending on the parametric model and suffer from parallelism issue due to their sequential learning-based nature.
-(2) Model-free methods: model-free methods (e.g. Random Search) have no dependency on any parametric model, and they can run in a fully parallel fashion since different configurations run individually without the influence of time sequence \citep{yu2020hyper}.
-Nevertheless, Random Search's sample-efficiency is not enough and time-consuming to get a global optimal result.
-For improving sample-efficiency, the field of Experimental Design \citep{wu2011experiments} has made much progress.
-In an experiment, we deliberately change one or more factors to observe the change of performance.
-Experimental Design is a procedure for planning efficient experiments so that the data obtained can be analyzed with proper methods to yield valid and objective conclusions.
-Usually, it can reduce many runs of an experiment to achieve the same accuracy.
-There are some HPO applications of Experimental Design, such as Latin Hypercubes \citep{brockhoff2015impact, konen2011tuned, jones1998efficient} and Orthogonal Arrays (OAs) \citep{zhang2019deep}.
-However, they just used these designs directly without matched analysis inference.
+To avoid dependence on experts' experiences, automated hyperparameter optimization (HPO) \cite{yao2018taking,feurer2015efficient} searches for optimal hyperparameters.
+Currently, there are two lines of works on HPO.
+(1) \emph{Model-based methods} such as Bayesian Optimization (BO) \cite{mockus1978application} optimize hyperparameters by learning a surrogate model (e.g. Gaussian process).
+While there are some more sophisticated approaches such as SMAC \cite{hutter2011sequential}, BOHB \cite{falkner2018bohb} and Reinforcement Learning (RL) \cite{zoph2016neural}, all these methods highly depend on the model parametrization and cannot be fully parallelized as their core strategies iteratively pursue improvements.
+(2) \emph{Model-free methods} (e.g. Random Search) do not depend on any parametric model and can run in fully parallel fashion, as the different hyperparameter configurations are run and evaluated individually \cite{yu2020hyper}.
+Nevertheless, the sample efficiency of Random Search is not on par with model-based methods to achieve a globally optimal result.
+Besides, some works studied how to automatically change the search space during optimization \cite{ha2019bayesian} and explored identifying hyperparameter importance \cite{hutter2014efficient, van2018hyperparameter}, but these works still rely on the model parametrization.